Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

 \begin{defn} The \emph{mapping class group of $S$} is defined as Mod$(S)=\displaystyle\frac{\text{Homeo}(S)}{\text{Isotopy}}$. \end{defn}

-By Goldman \cite{GO84}, the character variety can be endowed with a symplectic structure which is preserved by the $\mathrm{Out}(\pi_1 S)$-action.
-Thus, taking the volume form associated to the symplectic structure, we get that \textsf{Hom}$(\pi_1, G)\slash G$ is a measured space on which the group \textsf{Out}$(\pi_1S)$ acts preserving measure.
+The character variety can be endowed with a symplectic structure which is preserved by the $\mathrm{Out}(\pi_1(S))$-action, see Goldman \cite{GO84}.
+By taking the volume form associated to the symplectic structure, we obtain a finite measure $\mu_S$ and the space \textnormal{Hom}$(\pi_1(S), G)\slash G$ turns into a measured space on which the group \textnormal{Out}$(\pi_1(S))$ acts preserving measure.
 The dynamic of this action is known for compact Lie groups: \begin{thmnn}[Goldman, Pickrell-Xia] Let $G$ be a compact Lie group.
-Then the mapping class group acts ergodically on each connected components of \textsf{\emph{Hom}}$(\pi_1S,G)/G$ with respect to the finite measure $\mu_S$. \end{thmnn}
+Then the mapping class group acts ergodically on each connected components of \textnormal{\emph{Hom}}$(\pi_1(S),G)/G$ with respect to the finite measure $\mu_S$. \end{thmnn}

 A direct consequence of ergodicity is that almost every $\mathrm{Mod}(S)$-orbit is dense.
-A more subtle problem concerns the topological dynamics of the mapping class group action on the space \textsf{Hom}$(\pi_1S,G)/G$.
+A more subtle problem concerns the topological dynamics of the mapping class group action on the space \textnormal{Hom}$(\pi_1(S),G)/G$.
 The topological-dynamical problem is definitely more delicate since no longer we may ignore invariant subsets of measure zero.
-For instance, if $H$ is a finite subgroup of $G$, the space \textsf{Hom}$(\pi_1S,H)$ is finite and its image in \textsf{Hom}$(\pi_1S,G)/G$ is an invariant closed subset under the action of the mapping class group.
-It follows that, even when the action of Mod$(S)$ is ergodic, not all the orbits are dense in \textsf{Hom}$(\pi_1S,G)/G$.
-In \cite[Problem 2.7]{GO06}, Goldman posed the following problem - we refer to it in the sequel as main problem.\\
+For instance, if $H$ is a finite subgroup of $G$, the space \textnormal{Hom}$(\pi_1(S),H)$ is finite and its image in \textnormal{Hom}$(\pi_1(S),G)/G$ is an invariant closed subset under the action of the mapping class group.
+It follows that, even when the action of Mod$(S)$ is ergodic, not all the orbits are dense in \textnormal{Hom}$(\pi_1(S),G)/G$.
+In \cite[Problem 2.7]{GO06}, Goldman posed the following problem - we refer to it in the sequel as main problem.

-\begin{quote} \begin{quote} \textbf{Main Problem:} \emph{Determine necessary and sufficient conditions on a general representation $\rho$ for its orbit \textnormal{Mod}$(S)\cdot [\rho]$ to be dense.}\\ \end{quote} \end{quote}
+\begin{quote} \begin{quote} \textbf{Main Problem:} \emph{Determine necessary and sufficient conditions on a general representation $\rho$ for its orbit \textnormal{Mod}$(S)\cdot \rho$ to be dense.} \end{quote} \end{quote}